“I have said these things to you, that in me you may have peace. In the world you will have tribulation. But take heart; I have overcome the world.”

 This world is not our friend.
 And then we often face issues that create ugly things– a fight with a spouse, poor choices, money problems– a lengthy list that seems that we’re always adding new entries.
 And as we each of us work through our tears, as we face sickness, loneliness, fear and misunderstanding.

-I was thinking this morning, of recently finding in the pages of an old book– rose petals!
+I was thinking this morning, of a recent find in the pages of an old book– pressed rose petals!
 The book had been many years on the shelf.
-But when you open the book they are found.
+When I opened the book they I found them.
 Typically, they are fairly well preserved.
 They still have color and shape.
-And they still have a fragrance.
+And most of all, they still have a fragrance.

-“I am a rose of Sharon, a lily of the valleys.”
+“I am the rose of Sharon, a lily of the valleys.”

 Songs 2:1, ESV